 Keep a record of customer preferences, allergies, and even birthdays in your reservation system.
 Many POS systems and restaurant management systems have features that are now able to integrate these records and provide notes directly to the server before the guests arrive.
 This allows the server to anticipate the guests’ needs and accommodate any special requests with ease.
 Customers will feel that you’ve gone the extra mile and will be delighted by the superior level of service.
 This type of customized guest experience is guaranteed to build loyalty with your clientele.

 6. Use Social Media

-Social media is an excellent way of connecting directly with your customer base and staying at the front of their minds even when they aren’t in your building.
+Your social media presence is an excellent way of connecting directly with your customer base and staying at the front of their minds even when they aren’t in your building.
 Post pictures of your daily specials to entice customers to return or use social media to promote special events and deals.
 By staying in front of your customer as much as possible, they’ll be thinking of your restaurant first when planning their next night out.

 7. Change Up The Menu

 As much as customers love going back to a restaurant for their favorite dish, it’s also important to balance a roster of staples with new and inventive dishes.
 Changing up the menu will encourage old customers to keep coming back to sample the chef’s latest innovations.
 Changing a few menu items seasonally or offering different specials every day is a way of ensuring your customers never get bored with your fare.